Faculty Handbook: Vancouver Campus

 It is the academic responsibility of the faculty:

-- to affirm the importance of academic integrity and honesty, reduce opportunities to engage in academic dishonesty and challenge academic dishonesty when it occurs.
+• to affirm the importance of academic integrity and honesty, reduce opportunities to engage in academic dishonesty, and challenge it when it occurs.

 Teaching

-- The Primary Objective of Instruction: To ensure that appropriate learning goals are integrated into the instruction resulting in overall high-quality student achievement.
-Discipline-specific, and course-level learning goals, and measurements that validate the achievement of learning goals, need to be provided by the faculty, within the context of departmental and institutional learning goals.
+1. The Primary Objective of Instruction: To help students achieve the stated learning goals of the course by integrating student-centered practices resulting in competency and high-quality student achievement.
+Discipline-specific and course-level learning goals, and measurements that validate the achievement of learning goals, need to be provided by the faculty within the context of departmental and institutional learning goals.

-- Documentation of Student Learning: Demonstrating high overall levels of achievement in student learning outcomes or continuous improvement form a basis to support instructional achievement.
-This may be accomplished in a variety of ways: one common method involves the "teaching portfolio."
-This portfolio would include course syllabi, student samples of course embedded assessment instruments such as examination, course evaluation, standardized examination scores, and other materials that are designed to measure the extent to which learning has been achieved.
-Faculty members are encouraged to maintain a word document that contains a self- examination of specific areas of instruction where student learning might be strengthened, based on the outcomes across assessment instruments.
+2. Documentation of Student Learning: Demonstrating high overall levels of achievement in student learning outcomes or continuous improvement form a basis to support instructional achievement.
+This may be accomplished in various ways: one common method involves the "teaching portfolio."
+This portfolio would include course syllabi, student samples of course-embedded assessment instruments such as examinations, course evaluations, standardized examination scores, and other materials designed to measure the extent to which learning has been achieved.
+Faculty members are encouraged to maintain a word document that contains a self-examination of specific areas of instruction where student learning might be strengthened based on the outcomes across assessment instruments.

 Faculty members are encouraged to maintain a record of achievement in these areas in support of pedagogical initiatives and outcomes that support excellence and continuous improvement in teaching and instructional development.